javaldivia/Cone_Calorimeter_View_Factor/README.md

 # Cone Calorimeter View Factor

-These set of codes calculates the view factor from a target (differential element or a sample surface) to the cone calorimeter heater.
+These set of codes calculate the view factor from a target (differential element or a sample surface) to the cone calorimeter heater.
+If you find this code useful, we kindly ask you to cite our work.

 ## Version
 - **Version**: 1.0.0